Topics

 Most pet dental plans cover procedures for dental injuries.
 These include broken, chipped, and fractured teeth, tooth extractions, root canals and crowns, gum diseases like gingivitis and periodontitis, and stomatitis.

 Dental emergencies are all too common in pets.
 About 80% of dogs and 70% of cats show signs of oral disease by the time they’re three years old.
-If your pet doesn’t have good oral hygiene, they can develop bad breath, tooth infection, tooth loss, and even malnutrition.
+If your pet doesn’t have good oral hygiene, they can develop infections, tooth loss, and even systemic disease that affects their internal organs.
+Many owners defer the cost of routine dental cleanings and allow problems like these to worsen over time.
+This often ends up in more expensive treatments down the road.

 It’s impossible to prevent your pet from ever having a dental emergency.
-But, there are some easy ways you can help them maintain good dental health.
+But there are some easy ways you can help them maintain good dental health.

 • Routine teeth cleanings.
 Depending on your pet’s dental health, your vet may recommend a professional dental cleaning anywhere from once every six months to once every two years.